Welcome to the Samuel Beckett Laboratory

 The Lab is founded on the simple principle that by approaching Beckett’s texts through performance, deeper insight into the texts’ function or meaning can be gained.
 This function of performance as a methodology is taken as a truism for playscripts, where it is widely agreed that the kinaesthetic or practical knowledge achieved by the performer, director, designer, or technician is a valuable aspect of attaining a deep understanding of the work.
 The Lab applies this principle across genre to include prose, poetry, radio, television, film, correspondence, and manuscript/draft material.
 The Lab exists to cultivate a safe and facilitated environment where, for the purpose of both research and pedagogy, scholars can engage in an inclusive manner with all of Beckett’s writing as performance material.

-The focus for 2016 will be sound in Beckett; especially the practical exploration of Beckett’s soundscapes with reference to recorded voice, sound design and musical score.
-The source texts for these experiments will be Krapp’s Last Tape (1958) and Cascando (1963).
-With two facilitators creating a working environment that elevates the non-hierarchical and exploratory embodiment of the “ensemble,” the workshop participants are all invited to respond through performance, reflecting on possible elements of dramaturgy, design, acting, and directing of the selected piece.
+The focus for 2018 will be voice in Beckett; the source texts and guest artist will be announced soon.
+With two facilitators creating a working environment that elevates the non-hierarchical and exploratory embodiment of the “ensemble,” the workshop participants are all invited to respond through performance, reflecting on possible elements of dramaturgy, design, acting, and directing of the selected material.
 Over the course of five days of engagement with the source texts and various performance practices, this approach is designed to generate a form of deep knowledge of the text’s structure, cross-reference, and operation as a “living thought” that can be embodied or communicated in manifold ways to an audience.

 RESEARCH AND DEVELOPMENT